Neev1108/Single-Cell-Pipeline/README.md

 # Cellranger

+Cell Ranger _count_ command uses FASTQ files to generate a cell by gene count matrix.

 ## 1. Cellranger Reference Transcriptome

-To count a dataset with cellranger, a reference transcriptome and the fastq files are required.
-The first step of this pipeline involves making a reference transcriptome, if not using cellranger's given transcriptomes (which are currently only human and mice transcriptomes).

-For a simple example, we will be using a plant dataset, Arabidopsis Thaliana to run analysis on.
+Cell Ranger _count_ requires a reference transcriptome.
+Below are instructions for creating a Cell Ranger reference transcriptome from a whole genome fasta (.fa) file and a Gene Transfer Format/GTF (.gtf) file.

+The example used is _Arabidopsis Thaliana_.

 ---

 ### 1a ENSEMBL files

-> ** Before running mkref, we need 2 important files: a whole genome fasta file, and a gtf file, preferably both from Ensembl.
-While files from other places might work, there might changes needed in the file, for example contigs needed to be changed in the gtf file.
+> ** Before running _mkref_, we need 2 important files: a whole genome fasta file, and a GTF file, preferably both from Ensembl.
+While files from other places might work, there might changes needed in the file, for example contigs needed to be changed in the GTF file.
 The whole genome fasta file will need to be one file, instead of split of files for each chromosome.**

 On EMSEMBL, the whole genome file is normally named as *.primary_assembly.fa.
 If no primary_assembly file is available, top_level.fa will also work fine.